southpawfishel/VsRomHacks/README.md

 - [ ] Tennis

 If you have any questions, find me on the KLOV forums.
 I'm always happy  to help any way I can, as the arcade community has been such a tremendous resource to me and I want to pay it forward if I can.

+**_Disclaimer: I claim no ownership over the intellectual property of any of the games mentioned in this repository.
+I am simply an enthusiast of retro games who wants to create tools to help other enthusiasts enjoy their vintage arcade hardware.
+My romhacks do not contain the complete material needed to make a pirated copy of the game, as it's expected that you will have an original arcade board with the proper mappers and ROMs._**

+**_In my day job, I work on legal emulation techniques used by publishers to re-release old console games for modern platforms, so I very much respect the rights of IP holders and encourage non-piracy methods of game preservation whenever possible._**